• Refine Search

 Why is Milwaukee Replacing Lead Service Lines?

-You can track Milwaukee's progress on these pages by visiting the lead pipes dashboard.
-Residents and property owners can look up their property address to determine if they have a lead service line.
-These pages also include information about the results of our water sampling tests at residential properties with lead service lines, and provide helpful information about filters and other resources
+Track Milwaukee's progress on our lead pipes dashboard.
+Residents and property ownders can also use this tool to check if their home has a lead service line.
+These pages also include results from water sampling tests and information on water filters and other resources.

 Patrick W. Pauly,